VROOM-Project/vroom/docs/API.md

 If no custom matrix is provided:

-- a `table` query will be sent to OSRM
+- a `table` query will be sent to the routing engine
 - `location` is mandatory
 - `location_index` is irrelevant